abuseofnotation/category-theory-illustrated/_chapters/06_type.md

     {\Gamma \vdash Type}
 $$

-And then the type definition rules are defined like this (i.e. everything is of Kind $mathrm{Type}$:
+And then the type definition rules are defined like this (i.e. everything is of kind $\mathrm{Type}$:

 $$\frac
     {}
     {\Gamma \vdash \mathrm{Bool} :: \mathrm{Type}}
 $$

-And for System F, we would see in the next chapter.
+And for Polymorphic Lambda Calculus, we would see in the next section.

 Type-level arrows
 ---